-5) Applicants are highly encouraged to have complete GEOG 315, Explanation and Understanding in Geography, or an alternative course in social science methodology, before entrance into the Honors program.
-Applicants who have not taken Geog 315 should plan to register for it in the Autumn quarter of their senior year.
+5) Applicants are highly encouraged to have completed GEOG 315, Explanation and Understanding in Geography, or an alternative course in social science methodology, before entrance into the Honors program.
+Applicants who have not taken GEOG 315 should plan to register for it in the Autumn quarter of their senior year.

 6) Successful applicants will be notified of their acceptance into the Honors program in early May.

-1) Fulfillment of regular degree requirements for Geography.
+1) Fulfillment of regular degree requirements for geography major.

 2) A GPA of at least 3.5 in geography courses, and an overall GPA of 3.40 or above.